State Work Study for Employers

 - Preview talent.
-Hire college students with the cutting-edge skills your organization needs now, while potentially finding ideal post-graduation employees.
+Hire college students with cutting-edge skills that benefit the organization now, while potentially finding ideal post-graduation employees for the future.

 - Shape the workforce.
 Train and mentor college students, ensuring graduates have the skills Washington employers need.

 - Save money and get more work done.
 Partial wage reimbursements of up to 70 percent help offset costs.
 This means more work gets done at lower cost.
-You could also save on future recruitment and hiring costs if student employees are retained after graduation.
+Potentially save on future recruitment and hiring costs if student employees are retained after graduation.

 How to participate as an employer

-- Determine the kind of work you need performed and the necessary qualifications.
+- Determine the kind of work that needs to be performed and the necessary qualifications.

 - Once the contract and job are approved, interview students with confirmed SWS eligibility.